(EXPANDED FROM 8/19/2022)

 For years Chrysler labored mightily — and ultimately vainly — to match GM model for model.
 So did Ford.
 To this day, more than a few armchair auto historians pine for American Motors to have merged with Studebaker-Packard in order that they could have become a fourth full-line competitor modeled in GM’s image (go here for further discussion about “GM envy”).

-In a post-oligopolistic auto industry, no domestic automaker would have been large enough to offer a full line of cars and trucks.
-Neither would any one company have possessed the sheer breadth of international holdings that GM and Ford did.
+In a post-oligopolistic auto industry, no domestic automaker would have been big enough to offer a full line of cars and trucks.
+Neither would any company have possessed the breadth of international holdings that GM and Ford did.

-This would have forced the management at each automaker to develop more niche-based market strategies, perhaps akin to what BMW and Mercedes-Benz have done.
+This could have forced the management at each automaker to develop more niche-based market strategies, perhaps akin to what BMW and Mercedes-Benz have done in recent decades.
 That, in turn, could have resulted in at least somewhat more emphasis on practical innovations rather than brand management centered around superficial sheetmetal differences.

 Romney’s idea could have saved Detroit from itself